School Attendance Policy

 Uniform T-Shirt Policy

-Students are required to wear the school uniform daily except on Free Friday.
+Students are required to wear the school uniform daily except on Wash Wednesdays.

 *Waimalu uniforms will be worn as designed.

 * The form and design of these shirts shall not be changed or altered in any way.

-*All students are required to wear the school uniform on Monday,
+*All students are required to wear the school uniform on Mondays,

-Tuesday, Wednesday, and Thursday.
-On Free Friday, students may wear appropriate clothing which conforms to the school code.
+Tuesdays, Thursdays, and Fridays.
+On Wash Wednesdays, students may wear appropriate clothing which conforms to the school code.

 Dress Code Policy